Here’s our guide to log style homes including popular types, differences between home & cabin and pros & cons.

 Hybrid

-This typology is characterized by modern techniques that utilize almost a half or quarter logs with an exact similar look of a Full Scribed home.
+This typology is characterized by modern techniques that utilize almost half or quarter logs with an exactly similar look to a full-scribed home.

 Hybrid homes offer flexibility through different use of materials while maintaining their original charm and authenticity.
 See more types of cabins on this gallery page.

 With their most charming and rustic looks, log homes have always exhibited a right-out-of-a-fairy-tale appearance.
-Dependent on the type of construction, façade appearances and type of logs, there are two major types of log home designs.
+Depending on the type of construction, façade appearance, and type of logs, there are two major types of log home designs.

-If you need an absolutely customized home that is unique in any and every way – Frame log homes are the ones you should be preferring.
+If you need an absolutely customized home that is unique in any and every way – Frame log homes are the ones you should prefer.

-These are prefabricated and built-in sections in the factory and then are later assembled on the job site.
-However, these homes usually don’t cover your customized needs as most of them are mass-produced.
+These are prefabricated and built in sections in the factory and then are later assembled on the job site.
+However, these usually don’t cover your customized needs as most of them are mass-produced.
 But overall – they prove to be a great solution!

 An ultimate way to DIY your own house is to buy the kit and then follow the instructions.
 There are a variety of options ranging from green-certified packages to energy-star rated and some of them even low maintenance and completely unique based on the type of materials used and overall types of home styles.

-Dependent on the needs, the houses could be one or two-leveled with multiple bedrooms and the presence of patios, balconies, and porches.
-You also have a variety of options to choose from when it comes to the types of construction base material and overall finishes.
+Depending on the needs, the houses could be one- or two-leveled with multiple bedrooms and patios, balconies, and porches.
+You also have a variety of options when it comes to the types of construction base material and overall finishes.

-When you purchase a log home plan you receive the floor and framing details including building elevations, crawls space and foundation information.
+When you purchase a plan, you receive the floor and framing details, including building elevations, crawl space, and foundation information.

-Tiny homes constructed from logs are durable, airtight, easy-to-maintain, code-compliant and weather resistant while still ending up leaving you dollars on the table.
-They have a timeless charm to them that imbibe a feeling of comfort and coziness while easily grabbing the attention of the buyer.
+Tiny homes constructed from logs are durable, airtight, easy to maintain, code-compliant, and weather-resistant while still leaving you dollars on the table.
+They have a timeless charm that imbibes a feeling of comfort and coziness while easily grabbing the attention of the buyer.

-Since they are fine-tuned prefabricated homes, they are easy to assemble, are highly flexible and offer endless opportunities for customization.
-Their sizes usually range from 200-square-feet to even 400-square-feet that includes one bedroom, one bathroom, a front porch and plenty of comfortable space.
+Since these are fine-tuned prefabricated abodes, they are easy to assemble, are highly flexible, and offer endless opportunities for customization.
+Their sizes usually range from 200 square feet to 400 square and include one bedroom, one bathroom, a front porch, and plenty of comfortable space.

-They have long, low rooflines with mixed use of materials such as square-bottomed stone-clad pillars, standing seam metal roofs and heavy timber trusses to support and accommodate the heavy log walls.
+They have long, low rooflines with mixed use of materials such as square-bottomed stone-clad pillars, standing seam metal roofs, and heavy timber trusses to support and accommodate the heavy walls.

 Their quintessential rustic look tends to absorb the charming atmosphere created with also a timeless touch to the overall design style.